Fun: It’s NOT the F-Word for Preppers

 To be entertained and to take a break in a long day of hard work can mean the difference between proceeding to the next day with optimism and enthusiasm, and dragging yourself out of bed to trudge forth through another day filled with duty, hard work, and focus, until you go to sleep, then get up to do it all again.
 While this may work for some people, it doesn’t work for many others.

 I want to sit down at night with my family and just relax.
-I don’t want to spend every moment thinking about the possibility of China invading or launching an EMP strike over Kansas.
-I don’t want to be constantly thinking about what I’ll do if my homestead gets SWAT-teamed over the organic compost pile.
+I don’t want to spend every moment thinking about the possibility of China invading or North Korea launching an EMP strike over Kansas.
+I don’t want to be constantly thinking about what I’ll do if my home gets SWAT-teamed over the organic compost pile and tomatoes that look, to a nosy neighbor, like marijuana.
 I don’t spend all of my spare moments planning a nuke-proof bunker or drawing up designs for an ark to launch into the sea if a pole shift occurs.

 Of course, this being said, it’s hard to shut off that mentality.
 We’re not passively laying there in a Beta state, dazedly absorbing commercials.
 We’re generally doing other things while watching the show, like sewing, doodling, or doing a craft.
 We pick movies apart and analyze them.
 We’ve found this to be an interesting and entertaining way to use our critical thinking skills, and I’m always impressed at what a good tool this can be when my kids come up with an angle that had never even occurred to me.

-I recently wrote an article about some survival “what not to do” tips that I compiled during the last season of The Walking Dead.
+I remember this time when I wrote an article about some survival “what not to do” tips that I compiled during a season of The Walking Dead.
 Not only were there some comments that seemed a little over-the-top-critical on the article itself, but I also received some angry emails from readers who were unhappy with my topic.
 They seemed to feel that my “admission” that I watch a popular show somehow discredited all of the other information provided on this website.
-They were offended by this one article that compared some pop culture to survival situations, despite the fact that they were not compelled to comment on the more than 400 other articles on the website that have no mention of television programs.
+They were offended by this one article that compared some pop culture to survival situations, despite the fact that they were not compelled to comment on the more than 2000 other articles on the website that have no mention of television programs.
 Somehow, my mention of watching a specific show (one that is fairly popular with some of the preparedness set) seemed to summon up images that I sit here typing out articles while watching the Oprah channel and eating Cheetos.

 What I like to do for fun